Bariatric Surgery Nutrition Guidelines aim to make the weight loss journey a success.

-Regular diet- beginning at 9th week after the surgery:
+Regular diet- beginning in the 9th week after the surgery:

-After the surgery, the patient switches back to a regular diet at 9th week.
+After the surgery, the patient switches back to a regular diet in the 9th week.
 This diet includes 900-1000 calories with 60-80 grams of protein.

 |Breakfast||2 scrambled egg whites + 2 slices of bread|

 |Lunch||Boiled rice with lentils|

 |Dinner||2-40 oz baked fish + baked sweet potato|

 Advancing to a regular diet should be thoroughly administered by a Registered Dietitian.

 Post-Bariatric Surgery Nutrition Guidelines (Nutrition after Bariatric Surgery):

 It may be difficult for some patients to reach the recommended goal of 48-60 oz of fluid per day.
 Patients taking diuretics must be monitored closely for hydration status.